 Bangalore Open Data Repository is repository of data, code and related artifacts that I have collected in my personal capacity ( My personal introductory blog post ).
 Its targeted at data enthusiasts, data scientists, researchers and developers who are interested in public data related to Bangalore.
-Its maintained as a mercurial repository and available at http://code.thejeshgn.com/bangalore.
-If you are a developer then you can clone
+Most of the data is available in the form of CSV and SQLITE so its accessible to both developers and non developers.

 Contact or Request Data

 You can get in touch with me using email:

 Important Use my GPG Keys for sending me an encrypted mail.
 I strongly recommend it.

 You can request data by sending me a mail or by opening an issue on public issue tracker.

 1.I have data and I want to make it available?